How to Find a Therapist in Houston

 If you feel overwhelmed with the idea of finding a therapist, you're not alone!
 It can be hard to know where to turn when you already feel overwhelmed with the weight of responsibilities and challenges life has thrown at you.
 In this post, I’ll provide some tips that I hope are helpful in finding the right therapist for you.

 You also might want to consider what approach you’d prefer from a therapist.
-Are you interested in working with someone who has a more modern approach, or someone who works from a more traditional (Freudian/psychoanalysis) lens?
+Are you interested in working with someone who has a fresh, modern approach, or someone who works from a more traditional, old-school lens?
 Are you looking for a very structured, direct approach, or someone who primarily listens and lets you take the lead in therapy sessions?
 Many therapists offer a combination of these approaches, but it can be helpful to understand what type of approach a therapist primarily works from, so you can decide what might work best for your needs.

 This can also help narrow down your search if you’re looking for a therapist on google.
 It can make it a bit easier to use more specific search terms like “Online Therapist in Houston for Anxiety”.
 There are also many therapist directories that can help you find a therapist based on what you’re navigating.
 Psychologytoday.com is one of the main therapist directories where you can find a ton of therapists in your area and with specific specialities you are looking for.